hansl404/paintjs/README.md

 * Select the "Fill" button and click anywhere on the canvas to fill the background with a specified color.
 Click the same button to resume drawing (will be titled "paint" when currently in fill mode and "fill when currently in paint mode").
 * Click the save button to save the canvas to downloads.

 !
-Dimension sensitive !
+Warning !
 --------------------------
-* For best results, start and end painting on same dimensions, or there will be an offset between the cursor and where the painting is being done.

-* Refresh the browser if dimensions are changed to prevent offset between canvas and cursor
+* Resizing the window will clear previous work.
+For best results, work with the same window size.